-(1) terrestrial (Earth-orbital) missions.
+(1) Terrestrial (Earth-orbital) missions.

-(2) human missions, except for robotic planetary missions launched using manned spacecraft.
+(2) Human missions, except for Shuttle-launched, but otherwise robotic, planetary missions.

 d.
 NASA officials responsible for applicable flight programs and projects will impose these requirements in such directives or contractual instruments as may be necessary to ensure their implementation.